Private Early Pregnancy Scan

-This early baby scan is normally performed trans-abdominally.
-In some instances, however an internal or Transvaginal scan may be required to see all the necessary detail or if your womb tilts backward.
+This early baby scan is normally performed either transabdominally or transvaginally.
+In some instances, an internal or vaginal ultrasound may be required to see all the necessary detail or if your womb tilts backwards.

-We will always try to scan trans-abdominally first but if we need to do an trans-vaginal scan then we will discuss this with you.
+We will always try to scan trans-abdominally first but if we need to do a trans-vaginal scan then we will discuss this with you.

-To perform this early baby scan, you will be asked to lie down on the examination couch and expose your lower abdomen.
+To perform this private scan, you will be asked to lie down on the examination couch and expose your lower abdomen.

 A small amount of water-based gel will be applied to your skin.
 The gel will help the transducer to make good contact with the skin.
 The ultrasound transducer will be placed on the body and will be moved in different directions over the area of interest to obtain the required information/ultrasound images.

-There is usually no discomfort from pressure as the transducer or probe as otherwise known, is pressed against the area being examined.
+There is usually no discomfort from the procedure.
 However, if scanning is performed over an area of tenderness, you may feel pressure or minor discomfort from the transducer or probe as it is sometimes known.

-Once the ultrasound imaging is completed, the clear ultrasound gel will be wiped off your skin.
+Once the high-frequency ultrasound scanning is completed, the clear ultrasound gel will be wiped off your skin.
 Any portions that are not wiped off will dry quickly.
-The ultrasound gel does not usually stain or discolor clothing.
+The ultrasound gel does not usually stain or discolour clothing.

 At 5 weeks pregnant you will be able to see a small gestation sac in the uterus.